Rosacea Types, Triggers, & Treatment Options - Gladskin

 Ocular Rosacea

 Ocular rosacea, meaning related to the eyes, primarily causes inflammation and redness around the eyes and eyelids.
 This can lead to additional bumps, swelling, and redness of the eyes, which will cause burning and watering.
 In certain cases, symptoms may also include photosensitivity and blurred vision.
 Due to these broad characteristics that are shared by other issues (including hay fever), it can be difficult to diagnose properly, even by a dermatologist.
 If someone has these symptoms in addition to other rosacea symptoms such as the redness and visible blood vessels, it is more likely that this is ocular rosacea rather than allergies or dry eyes.
-It may best be treated by an ophthalmologists.
+It may be treated by an ophthalmologist.

 Rosacea triggers & causes